Rose Mooney-Slater

-Rose Camile LeDieu Mooney-Slater (23 October 1902 — 21 November 1981) was a professor of physics at the Newcomb College of the Tulane University and the first female X-ray crystallographer in the United States.
+Rose Camille LeDieu Mooney-Slater (23 October 1902 – 21 November 1981) was a professor of physics at the Newcomb College of the Tulane University and the first female X-ray crystallographer in the United States.

 Life

-Rose Camille LeDieu was raised in New Orleans, Louisiana.
+Rose Camille LeDieu was born and raised in New Orleans, Louisiana.
 Mooney-Slater received a B.S. and M.S. in physics from the Newcomb College of the Tulane University in 1926 and 1929, respectively.
 In 1932, she received a Ph.D. in physics from the University of Chicago.

 In 1933, she became a professor of physics at the Newcomb College.
 She became a Guggenheim Fellow in 1939.
-In 1941, she was appointed the head of the Physics Department at Newcomb College.
+In 1941, she was appointed the head of the physics department at Newcomb College.
 From 1943 to 1944, she worked as a research physicist and crystallographer on the Manhattan Project in the Metallurgical Lab at the University of Chicago.
 From 1952 to 1956, she worked as a physicist at the National Bureau of Standards.
 From 1956 to 1981, she served as a research physicist at MIT.
 From 1966 to 1974, she taught physics at the University of Florida.
-She was married to John C. Slater.
+In 1954 she married fellow physicist John C. Slater.
 Mooney-Slater died on 21 November 1981.

 Awards

-She was a Guggenheim Fellow and a Fellow of the American Physical Society.
+She was a Guggenheim Fellow and a fellow of the American Physical Society.